 - I know things probably haven’t worked out like you had hoped, which really sucks.
-I’m sorry it hasn’t happened like you had planned.
+I’m sorry it hasn’t happened as you had planned.

 Hopefully, that made her realize that I wasn’t heartless and only thinking of myself.
-This also set me up for the next step…
+Showing empathy also set me up for the next step

 This tip also comes from Crucial Conversations.
 After stating facts, expressing sympathy or empathy, then share your story.
 Express why you need something or how you feel about the situation, but try to keep this part brief and free of insults.

-Going back to my personal example, after I expressed sympathy, I told her our story:
+Going back to my example, after I expressed sympathy, I told her our story: